JoshuaStone9/Cybersecurity-Recap-Application-Log/Skills Recap/network-security.md

 - Continuous monitoring ensures **data integrity and compliance** with **GDPR** and **ISO 27001** standards.

 ## Reflection
-Revisiting these concepts reinforced the importance of designing secure networks from the ground up rather than treating them as an afterthought.
+Revisiting these concepts reinforce the importance of designing secure networks from the ground up rather than treating them as an afterthought.
 I’ve developed a stronger appreciation for:
 - The balance between performance and protection.
 - The need for visibility through logging and monitoring.